Samuel Beatty (general): Civil War service

-By nomination of President Andrew Johnson on January 13, 1866 and confirmation by the U.S. Senate on March 12, 1866, he was retroactively awarded the brevet grade of major general of volunteers, to rank from March 13, 1865, for his actions at the Battle of Nashville, leading the division of Brig.
-Gen. Thomas J. Wood, who was acting corps commander.
+By nomination of President Andrew Johnson on January 13, 1866 and confirmation by the U.S. Senate on March 12, 1866, he was retroactively awarded the brevet grade of major general of volunteers, to rank from March 13, 1865, for his leadership of the Third Division, IV Corps, Army of the Cumberland during the Nashville campaign.
 This brevet promotion made him the highest ranking Union Army officer from Stark County.

 Beatty was mustered out of the volunteer service on January 15, 1866.

 Postbellum career

 After the war, Beatty returned to Stark County and farmed in Jackson Township.
-He died at home and was buried in the City Cemetery in Massillon, Ohio.
+He died at home on 26 May 1885 and was buried in the City Cemetery in Massillon, Ohio.

 Original farmhouse located at 8903 Beatty ST NW MASSILLON, OH 44646.
 Later deconstructed and put into storage.